danraponga/forum-app/README.md

 ./run_tests.sh
 ```

-Or you can run it's manually:
+Or you can run it manually:
 ```
 pip install pytest